ronfriedhaber/drucker/README.md

 }
 ```

-Target a specific printer with additional options while printing an existing
+Switch to `lpr`, target a specific printer, and print an existing PDF using the
-file:
+builder API:

 ```rust
 use std::path::PathBuf;